ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 # Ordering services for vCenter Server instances
 {: #vc_addingservices}

-You can order services for your VMware® vCenter Server® instances, such as a disaster recovery solution.
-Add-on services support varies between vCenter Server with NSX-T™ and vCenter Server with NSX-V instances.
+You can order services for your VMware vCenter Server® instances, such as a disaster recovery solution.
+Add-on services support varies between vCenter Server with NSX-T™ and existing vCenter Server with NSX-V instances V4.7 and earlier.

 ## Before you add services to vCenter Server instances
 {: #vc_addingservices-prereq}